AI Automation Β· Workflow

 Step by Step

-Complete signal to cold email sequence workflow: step by step
+5 steps from signal to active cold email sequence

 1. Step 1: Define your signal type and configure its detection source